MSJ disagrees with positive IMF report on economy - Trinidad and Tobago Newsday

 MSJ disagrees with positive IMF report on economy

-THE Movement for Social Justice (MSJ) on March 14 disagreed with the latest International Monetary Fund (IMF) Article IV report, which said Trinidad and Tobago is experiencing a sustained economic recovery.
+THE Movement for Social Justice (MSJ) on Thursday disagreed with the latest International Monetary Fund (IMF) Article IV report, which said TT is experiencing a sustained economic recovery.

 Abdulah said in the MSJ’s view, “The few very wealthy are getting a bigger and bigger slice of the pie, and the majority have to do with less.”